Aerial view of a youth baseball field complex

 6. Old Settlers Park Baseball Complex (Round Rock)

-Not a quick stop from Austin at 15.4 miles — best combined with other Round Rock stops to make the drive worthwhile.
+Not a quick stop from Austin at 15.4 miles, so it's best combined with other Round Rock stops to make the drive worthwhile.

 Location: 3300 Palm Valley Boulevard, Round Rock, TX 78665